Atishay25/Atishay25.github.io/_pages/hobby_anime.md

 - Bayblade, Pokemon
 - Movies like Suzume, I want to eat your Pancreas, some Haikyuu movie as well

-Among these, currently One Piece is one of my most favourite, and I am still reading its manga (I caught upto manga around October 2023).
+Among these, currently One Piece is one of my most favorite (I caught upto manga around October 2023).
+Whevener a new chapter comes, I do read it, as the manga is currently going on at its peak.
 My fav character is Akagami no Shanks :fire: